PitcherFfionLily/WoodyDebris-DataPipeline/README.md

 Input:
 - **Data2_Corrected**: This folder contains the formatted and cleaned in the form of three .csv for the three census types across years.
 The two files for CWD only (both fallen and standing) are used for further calculation and analysis
 - **Dat0_Raw/LongT_CWD_2010.csv**: This folder contains data from a census in 2010 where samples were destructively sampled to measure and calculate dry and wet density and mass.
 This value is used in the .rmd to model the relationship between sample density and penetrometer measurements of samples in the field.
-This model allows density to be predicted for census data from pentrometer measurements.
+This  allows density to be predicted for census data from pentrometer measurements.
 See **CalculationExplanation_for_deadwoodStocks&Fluxes.pdf** for further details.
 Output:
 - **Data3_Processed**: This folder contains the processed data with the outputs for calculations to estimate coarse woody debris mass and volume conducted in **density_calculation_bci50deadwood_correctedtoprocessed.rmd**.
 This is intermediate data, the purpose of this data is to be fed directly into the **report_bci50CWD_2017-24.rmd** to generate a report of internanual varaitions in stocks and fluxes.
 Definitions of new columns generated in these data files can be found in the Appendix of **CalculationExplanation_for_deadwoodStocks&Fluxes.pdf**.